storyprotocol/registered-modules/README.md

 To get your hook/module verified and listed in this repository, please follow these steps:

-1. **Develop your Hook**: Fork this [this template repository](https://github.com/storyprotocol/hook-dev-template) and begin developing your hook.
-It already includes an example hook with tests against our Aeneid protocol.
+1. **Develop your Hook**: You may fork [this template repository](https://github.com/storyprotocol/hook-dev-template) to bootstrap your development.
+It includes an example hook with tests against our Aeneid protocol, but using it is optional.

 2. **Fork this Repository**: Fork this `registered-modules` repository to your own GitHub account.